ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-devices.md

 ## Monitor and report status of Intune-managed devices

-The following monitoring and reports contain data from devices enrolled in Intune.
+The following reports contain data from devices enrolled in Intune.
 Data from unenrolled devices is not included.
 Only Global Administrators can view these cards.

 Intune enrolled device data includes: